 3/4 cup peeled and finely chopped red onion

-1 green chillie very finely chopped and rubbed with a pinch of salt
+2-4 green chillies very finely chopped and rubbed with a pinch of salt

 ½ scraped white meat of coconut

-Mix all the powdered spices, salt & sugar with 3/4 cup of warm water.
-Once water reaches room temperature stir into 2 cups of nylon pohe in a heat proof bowl.
+Add hing to the boiling water.
+Then stir in all the powdered spices, salt & sugar.
+Once water reaches room temperature stir into 2 cups of nylon pohe in a large and deep heat proof bowl.
 Mix well with two spoons or your hands.

-You can garnish this with roasted peanuts and finely chopped coriander leaves and a squeeze of lime.
-Toss again and serve immediately with tea or coffee, or a beverage such as Shikanji.
+Garnish with peanuts, coconut, chopped coriander leaves and a generous squeeze of lime.
+Toss and serve with tea or coffee, or a beverage such as Shikanji.